Goal #4

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all

-UNSW is committed to this goal and demonstrates its commitment through:
+UNSW is committed to quality education and demonstrates its commitment through:

 • Vision to improve lives globally through innovative research, transformative education, and a commitment to a just society